-Motion by Mrs. DeVault, second by Mr. Hill, to accept the Committee Reports.
+Motion by Mrs. Reese, second by Dr. Steimle, to accept the Committee Reports.
 Carried unanimously.

 Communications and Citizen’s Comments: Following Robert’s Rules of Order, there is a 10 minute time limit per issue on testimony with a limit of two (2) issues per meeting.